Osman Jan: Club career

 Initially playing for Delhi Crescent Club, Osman was recruited by Mohammedan Sporting in 1935.
 He further became a key player during the club's dominance Calcutta League in the 1930s.
+He also featured at the IFA Shield.
 He won the inaugural edition of the Santosh Trophy with Bengal in 1941.

 Osman's return to Delhi, after successful stints at Mohammedan Sporting and Aryan FC in Kolkata helped build a strong Delhi team.
 Under his captaincy, Delhi achieved an unexpected triumph in the 1944 Santosh Trophy, defeating all time champions Bengal 2–0 in the final.
 This victory remains Delhi's sole triumph in the National Football Championship.

-In 1946, he was selected for an Indian XI to tour South Africa.
+In 1946, the Mysore Football Association alleged three players, including Osman, along with Taj Mohammad Sr. and Ismail Jan, had played in Quetta the year before.
+This was a contradiction to Rule 33, which stated that a player can also play for a home club while playing in the Calcutta League.
+All three players were suspended for two months.

-After the partition of India, Osman went over to Pakistan where he helped Keamari Union club to win All-Pakistan trophy in Lahore.
+After the partition of India, Osman went over to Pakistan where he represented Sindh at the National Football Championship.
+He also helped Keamari Union club to win All-Pakistan trophy in Lahore.
 On 29 April 1950, Osman was included as guest in the squad of Heroes Club from Peshawar for a tour to Iran in May.

 International career

+In 1937, when the Islington Corinthians XI was touring British India, Osman was selected for the All-India XI, where he was praised for his defensive abilities in goal.

+In 1946, he was selected for an Indian XI to tour South Africa.

 Osman was appointed captain of the Pakistan national team in their international debut during a trip to Iran and Iraq in October 1950.

 Osman made his debut in Pakistan's first ever international match on 27 October 1950 against Iran in the Amjadiyeh Stadium in Teheran.
 Reportedly the Pakistan national team played the match barefoot, which was the norm in South Asia at the time.
 Pakistan also engaged in unofficial friendly matches during the tour, defeating Tehran's Taj FC (now Esteghlal FC) with a 6–1 scoreline and drawing 2–2 against a team from Isfahan.

 In Iraq, due to the Iraqi FA's inability to gather a full national team, Pakistan played an unofficial friendly against the club Haris al-Maliki resulting in a 1–1 draw at Baghdad in front of a 10,000 crowd, playing once again barefoot, with the heroics of Osman keeping Pakistan from losing in the dying minutes of the game.

+Playing style

+Osman Jan was considered one of the earliest players to be termed as the sweeper-keeper role in Indian football.
+He was known for frequently moving outside his penalty area to collect the ball and initiate attacks, often launching long passes toward the centre-half to begin forward moves.